Valkenburg, South Holland

 Valkenburg (/nl/) is a village and former municipality in the province of South Holland, in the western Netherlands.
 Valkenburg is now part of the municipality Katwijk and had a population of 3,900 in 2006.

 On 1 January 2006, Valkenburg and Rijnsburg were merged into the municipality of Katwijk.
 The former municipality of Valkenburg had about 3878 inhabitants (1 June 2005) and a surface area of 15.74 km2 of which 0.23 km2 is water.

 On the second Wednesday in September there is a horse market, the oldest in the Netherlands.
-2010 marked its 1066th year of operation.
+The market origins are believed to be around the year 840, and a painting princes Maurits and Frederik Hendrik visiting the market in the 17th century hangs in the 'Rijksmuseum' in Amsterdam.

 The former Valkenburg Naval Air Base, which was situated here since 1936, was closed in 2006.